 You might be thinking that the IT department is responsible for your company's cybersecurity, including your cybersecurity.
 But it actually starts with your online behaviour and how you act when you receive suspicious emails or ads.
 You have access to your company's data, which makes you as important a part of cybersecurity as anti-virus programs and other types of precautionary measures.

 The IT department handles the heavy lifting when it comes to cybersecurity if should you be struck by an attack - you need to make sure you follow the right cybersecurity precautions and implement them as habits in your daily life.
-Some of those habits include locking your computer when you leave, and updating your computer when it needs to be updated.
+Start by doing your awareness training.
+Other habits include locking your computer when you leave, and updating your computer when it needs to be updated.

 When you lock your computer, you lock the hacker out